Anatomy & Function

 Dr John Taylor a pathologist and medical researcher from Canada has undertaken some major, definitive research into the foreskin’s anatomy and what its functions might be.
 While the dense collection of nerve endings in female genitalia (the so-called “g-spot”) had been a focus of research and discussion for some decades already, it wasn’t until the mid-1990s that Dr Taylor published his first study in what he has called the ‘Ridged Band’, which is the ring of deeply corrugated or ridged skin which is situated at the tip of the foreskin.
 When the foreskin is retracted it is the acroposthion that becomes the start of the ridged band.
 Initially, Dr Taylor was interested in studying the foreskin in order to help him make an informed decision about circumcising his own children.
 (Here’s a link to a website dedicated to the Ridged Band) What he found was that the foreskin is actually a highly specialized tissue that is comparable to an eyelid (foreskins are actually used in eyelid replacement surgery).
 Dr Taylor says that cutting off the foreskin by circumcision, removes “half of the skin of the penis,” and large amounts of specialized mucosa, which contains specialized nerve endings otherwise known as genital nerve endings, which have been previously mentioned.
 In simple language, according to Dr Taylor’s research, it is a man’s foreskin that is analogous to the clitoris, not the glans or head as is widely believed.
 According to Martin Novoa, (Bioethics Advisor at Doctors Opposing Circumcision) “The foreskin is not the candy wrapper— it’s the candy“.
 Therefore the foreskin and more specifically the acroposthion is the human male’s powerhouse of blissful, pleasurable sensations.

 The foreskin’s default position finds it covering the glans penis.
 When the foreskin is manually retracted and depending on its elasticity and looseness, it will tend to slide forward to re-cover the glans, but foreskins that are somewhat tight will tend to remain retracted.
+A relatively short foreskin may have the tendency to be retracted as its default position.
 The acroposthion of the penis would seem to represent the coming together of the whole body via the seam of skin (the raphe), which actually runs from the anus ending at the frenulum which attaches the foreskin to the glans.
 This seam closes and joins the right and left halves of the body.
 Its position at the junction where the upper body meets the lower body is indicative of its centrality as the sex centre.
 The acroposthion adorns and decorates the end of the male ‘flower’, with its bud like appearance, adding to the uniqueness of individual variations and variety.
 Just as the labial lips are the ‘petals’ of the female’s sex ‘flower’, the foreskin is the ‘petal’ of the male’s sex ‘flower’.
 It can often resemble a puckered teat or a nippled spout of wrinkled or frilled skin.
 Its appearance can vary from tapered to pendulous lengths of skin in cases of generously abundant foreskins or what is termed a mega-prepuce.
 The acroposthion is the natural protective hood of the human male’s penis and it’s this ‘plumage’ which provides individuals with their unique male ‘flower’s’ adornment and appearance.

 The foreskin’sdouble-layered sheath enables a gliding action which is the hallmark mechanical feature of the intact penis as it slips in and out of itself enabling the penile skin to glide back and forth over the penile shaft.
 It can normally be slipped all the way or almost all the way back to the base of the penis and can also be stretched forward beyond the glans, depending on how much foreskin there is.
 This wide range of motion is the mechanism by which the penis and the orgasmic triggers in the foreskin, frenulum, and glans are stimulated.
 The double-layered design of the foreskin does indeed permit smooth penetration and a sliding action.
 The skin of the penis, including the foreskin, becomes rougher during erection.
 This roughness is brought about by a mechanism similar to that which raises goosebumps.
 The extra frictional resistance brought about in this way reduces slippage of penile skin against female tissues.
 The double-layering of the foreskin is designed to offset the frictional effect of “erect” penile skin and allow for easy vaginal penetration.
 Difficulty in retracting the foreskin fully, might not be due to a tight foreskin but rather to a short frenulum, which is also known as frenulum breve.
 Upon retraction whilst erect the glans penis will bend forward due to the restriction from having a short frenulum.
 The frenulum can be stretched with Betamethasone or if it can’t be stretched then a frenuloplasty which basically makes a clean cut in the frenulum with no removal of any tissue, is possible.